Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP_CON.md

 In the context of nervous systems, all other bodily systems are considered external, with the nervous system performing meta-homeostatic functions on their behalf.
 Nervous systems co-evolved with other bodily systems to orchestrate multiple homeostatic demands, thus regulating the organism as a whole.

 The mechanisms underlying homeostasis involve both physiological and psychological processes, with abstract concepts like inference, belief, and prediction encompassing both domains.
 This abstract ontology allows for a unified explanation of homeostasis and its role in the function of consciousness, bridging the gap between physiological and psychological phenomena.

+**The emergence of consciousness**, according to Solms (2013, 2014) and further elaborated with Friston (2018), is rooted in the dynamics of free energy minimization and uncertainty.
+Initially proposed as the basic function of homeostasis, free energy minimization is performed by brainstem nuclei centrally implicated in the generation of consciousness.
+Thus, the functions of homeostasis and consciousness are physiologically realized in the same brain regions.

+Fundamental properties of minds, such as selfhood and intentionality, arise from the dynamics of a Markov blanket, which separates the system from the external environment.
+The imperative for self-organizing systems to monitor their internal states in relation to external forces leads to the emergence of subjective observational perspectives and active forms of subjectivity.
+The existence of a Markov blanket also addresses the problem of other minds, as internal states can only be registered vicariously via sensory impressions.

+**Consciousness emerges as self-organizing systems monitor their internal states** in relation to potentially annihilatory forces, leading to inherently value-laden processes predicated upon the imperative of survival.
+While proto-mental dynamics involve the computation of subjective values at the level of autonomic homeostasis, the transition to conscious, qualitative mental states revolves around increasing complexity.

+Increasing complexity necessitates compartmentalization and qualitative differentiation between variables, allowing for nuanced prioritization of different survival demands.
+This process involves the adjustment of precision weighting, where precision represents the confidence or reliability of probabilistic beliefs about the world and actions within it.
+Precision controls the influence of prediction errors on action and perception, determining how we represent the world and choose our actions.

+The transition from unconscious to conscious subjectivity involves the subjective evaluation of uncertainty, where felt uncertainty guides subsequent sensory-motor priorities and expectations.
+This process of precision optimization is inherently affective, with affect playing a central role in engaging with the outside world and determining subjective engagement.

+Qualitative fluctuations in affect arise from continuous comparisons between predicted and actual sensory states, signaling changes in uncertainty and expected consequences of action.
+Neural plasticity is crucial for adapting to changing environments and novel situations, facilitating the emergence of consciousness as a mechanism for flexibly navigating the world.

+The **emergence of conscious self-states** is fundamentally rooted in affective states, serving as an alarm mechanism guiding self-organizing systems through situations beyond their preferred states.
+While instinctual behaviors provide innate survival tools, they cannot address the complexities of actual environmental niches.
+Consequently, innate predictions are supplemented through learning from experience, leading to emotional responses when predictions fail to capture all variance.

+Emotional learning aims to automatize acquired predictions, resembling innate ones in functional properties and subcortical anatomical localization.
+Non-declarative memories, associated with subcortical systems, involve simpler cause-and-effect links and cannot be retrieved as mental images.
+Declarative memories, processed in cortical systems, readily return long-term memory (LTM) traces to conscious working memory for updating.

+Conscious cognitive processes, involving cortical consciousness, delay motor responses to affective demands, enabling thinking.
+The essential function of cortex is stabilizing non-declarative executive processes, elevating them to a higher cathectic level, i.e., the bound state, characteristic of working memory.

+The reversal of consolidation through reconsolidation renders LTM-traces labile, facilitating iterative problem-solving through conscious reconsolidation.
+Perceptual/cognitive consciousness, activated via attention, is also a product of uncertainty, with cortical memory-traces being more uncertain and plastic than subcortical ones.

+Both exteroceptive and interoceptive sensory-motor modalities are flavored by consciousness, facilitating compartmentalization of data and reducing computational complexity while navigating uncertain conditions.

+Overall, these formulations provide the foundation for an integrated theory of affective and cognitive consciousness, offering insights into the nature of consciousness and the unconscious.

 ### References
 - https://philosophymindscience.org/index.php/phimisci/article/view/9152#:~:text=Under%20the%20free%20energy%20principle%2C%20neural%20correlates%20should%20be%20defined,probabilities%20encoded%20by%20neural%20states